Corn Suitability Ratings

 County Area-Weighted Average CSR2

-County-by-county breakdown of CSR2 values based on NRCS 2017 data.
+County-by-county breakdown of CSR2 values based on NRCS 2022 data.
+The county means are calculated as an area-weighted zonal statistic

 Iowa CSR2 Distribution